hgcl/clara-le/pages/posts/17-back-on-tracks.md

 ---

-Otherwise, I finally completed my first ever D&D campaign last weekend—what an epilogue!
+Otherwise, I finally completed my first ever D&D campaign last weekend — what an epilogue!
 I learned a lot, and we are ready to kick start the next campaign straight away.
 I still need to think about my character, but am excited to try to get inside the head of someone new.

 [^1]: Amazing French bakery in Berlin with a super nice staff